eunchong0204/OLD_bios611_project1/README.md

 ------------
  Watching a movie is one of the favorite hobbies these days.
 As there has been growing interest in film industy, it is interesting to see which genre of movie makes large profits.
-Also, if you were a film maker, what kind of movie do you have to make?
+In other words, if you were a film maker, what kind of movie do you have to make?

 This project will include descriptive statistics about the relationship between genres and gross.
 For this visualization, I plan to make it in an interactive form by using Plotly package.

-the project also include modeling to predict the possibility for a movie to make large profits on the basis of its genres.
+The project will also include modeling to predict the possibility for a movie to make large profits on the basis of its genres.
 To be specific, I will randomly pick three genres for a movie and predict whether its profit is in the top 25%.
 I do not know about predictive modeling techniques yet.
 I will apply techniques presented in the class such as bayesian models, tree based regression.